 I guess I think food can be boring.
 Pictures of food can be boring.
 On the other hand and I'm not sure why, simple pictures of food can sometimes be so beautiful.
 People have been painting pictures of food for a long time.

 I've always liked Thiebaud's paintings.
 And in some ways all those pictures of bowls of cottage cheese, bananas and cereal have a similar aesthetic.
-Except the project isn't about beauty or a love of form.
-It's about using the fear of public disapproval as a way to not eat a jar of peanut butter.

 Like so many times I feel myself wandering around in a value structure, not sure where I stand.
 The article quotes Brillat-Savarin.
 “Tell me what you eat, and I will tell you what you are.
 I like that but I'm also aware that it's like any other way of assigning meaning.
 My bias about food makes it hard for me to understand people who aren't open and willing to try things.
 But I do know people who aren't that into food and I like them.
 I don't think badly of them.